Wild Yam, Colic Root

 Synonyms of Dioscorea villosa (20) (Updated on 11-21-21 from Plants of the World Online): Dioscorea cliffortiana Lam., Dioscorea glauca Muhl. ex L.C.Beck, Dioscorea hexaphylla Raf., Dioscorea hirticaulis Bartlett, Dioscorea lloydiana E.H.L.Krause, Dioscorea longifolia Raf., Dioscorea megaptera Raf., Dioscorea paniculata Michx., Dioscorea paniculata var. glabrifolia Bartlett, Dioscorea pruinosa Kunth, Dioscorea quaternata var. glauca (Muhl. ex L.C.Beck) Fernald, Dioscorea repanda Raf., Dioscorea sativa L., Dioscorea villosa var. glabrifolia (Bartlett) S.F.Blake, Dioscorea villosa subsp. glabrifolia (Bartlett) W.Stone, Dioscorea villosa f. glabrifolia (Bartlett) Fernald, Dioscorea villosa var. hirticaulis (Bartlett) H.E.Ahles, Dioscorea villosa var. laeviuscula Alph.Wood, Dioscorea waltheri Desf., Merione villosa (L.) Salisb.

 Dioscorea villosa L. is the correct and accepted scientific name for this species.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 629 species in the Dioscorea genus (as of 3-26-21 when I last updated this page).
+Plants of the World Online lists 629 species in the Dioscorea genus (as of 5-12-21 when this page was last updated).
 It is a member of the plant family Dioscoreaceae with 4 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made by POWO.

 The above distribution map for Dioscorea villlosa is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database for North America is the same.
 The species could have a broader range than the maps show.